thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Relative Power Levels.md

 #### Dudley
 Dudley is a male child from a human father and a squibbish nephil mother.
 He stood a good chance of being born pure human.
-Unfortunately, I need him to do a fair amount of "Harry Hunting."
-He falls in that that 4% chance of a partial inheritance from just his mother.
 He has a *minuscule* ability to perceive that magic exists, and essentially one totally uncontrolled ability from the
 Seraphim: Dudley is incredibly sensitive to the use of legilimency, he is practically an antenna for it.
 Since Harry is nearly always using legilimency